paulgovan/ReliaLearnR/ReadMe.md

 The learning modules are designed to be plug-and-play, but changes can be made by forking this repository and modifying the fork.

-There are currently two primary learning modules:
+There are currently two primary learning modules.
+These modules can be taken separately or together.

 * `WeibullR.learnr()` - An interactive introduction to Life Data Analysis.
 * `RAMR.learnr()` - A quick reference for common Reliability, Availability, and Maintainability concepts.